fromeroo/readme-template/README.md

 </details>

 <!-- GETTING STARTED -->
-## Lista De Comandos
+## Prerrequisitos

-Deberás ejecturar los siguientes comandos según el ambiente para poder realizar la actualización correspondiente al sistema.
+Deberás ejecutar los siguientes comandos según el ambiente para poder realizar la actualización correspondiente al sistema.

+### POD Backend
+_Para realizar correctamente la instalación._

-### Installation
+### Lista De Comandos

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._